-If the count of individual advantages (bullet points above) is taken as a guide, the C-LUX is the clear winner of the match-up (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the C-LUX emerges as the winner of the contest (12 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica C-LUX and the Sony HX99 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the C-LUX or the HX99.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.